watsonpaul80/tipping_monster/README.md

 These commands wrap existing scripts for convenience and default locations.

-Run `core/dispatch_tips.py` to send the day's tips to Telegram.
-Use `--telegram` to actually post messages and `--explain` to append a short "Why we tipped this" summary generated from SHAP values.

 The `tippingmonster` package also exposes handy helpers like `send_telegram_message()` and the new `send_telegram_photo()` for posting